-- Once an application for licence is submitted, the Ministry, on behalf of the Minister, will check and evaluate the licence application based on the information outlined above.
-The Ministry may request for additional information, if required. - The Ministry will consider any written representations received as part of the public notice (see paragraph 11) when evaluating the licence application. - 17 The evaluation process includes: - I. checking that the rights exist under the relevant air services agreement - II. checking that the applicant has contacted the CAA, if certification is necessary - III. checking that the applicant meets the requirements to be a New Zealand international airline - IV. checking that the airline has the financial ability to carry on the proposed services - V. confirming that affected persons/representatives have been consulted3 - VI. checking ownership and control - VII. checking proof of insurance if the airline operates their own aircraft - VIII. ensuring the application is in compliance with any relevant international agreement, convention, or arrangement to which New Zealand is a party - IX. ensuring that the application is consistent with the main and additional purposes of the Act - X. checking that the information requested by the Secretary has been provided - XI. considering any other matter that the Secretary thinks fit in the public interest - XII. ensuring that the application is in the manner requested by the Secretary - XIII. checking competing claims for air traffic rights - XIV. considering the written representations following public notice
+- IV. checking that the airline has the financial ability to carry on the proposed services - V. confirming that affected persons/representatives have been consulted - VI. checking ownership and control - VII. checking proof of insurance if the airline operates their own aircraft - VIII. ensuring the application is in compliance with any relevant international agreement, convention, or arrangement to which New Zealand is a party - IX. ensuring that the application is consistent with the main and additional purposes of the Act - X. checking that the information requested by the Secretary has been provided - XI. considering any other matter that the Secretary thinks fit in the public interest - XII. ensuring that the application is in the manner requested by the Secretary